Rush Propst: Coaching career

 Propst took his first coaching position as a student assistant at Ohatchee in 1977, the year they won their only state championship.
 His brother, Philip was a star on that team.
-He also served as an assistant coach for eight years at Cleburne County High School in Heflin, Alabama, Cherokee High School in Canton, Georgia, and Ashville High School in Ashville, Alabama.
+He also served as an assistant coach for eight years at Cleburne County High School in Heflin, Alabama, Cherokee High School in Centre, Alabama, and Ashville High School in Ashville, Alabama.
 Propst was eventually promoted to head football coach at Ashville High, serving from 1989 to 1993.
 He then moved on to Eufaula High School in Eufaula, Alabama from 1994 to 1996 before being hired by Alba High School in Bayou La Batre, Alabama in 1997.
 In 1998, Propst coached Alma Bryant High School, the school that resulted from Alba's merger with the high school in Grand Bay, Alabama.
 At Alma Bryant he amassed a 12–2 record.

 He was hired at Hoover in 1999, where he coached for nine years, winning 110 games and five state championships.
 Propst's Hoover team was one of the top-ranked teams in the United States over much of the first decade of the new millennium, winning Alabama High School Athletic Association Class 6A state championships in five of the first six seasons including four consecutive titles from 2002 to 2005 (missing out on 6 straight after losses in the championship game to Daphne in 2001 and Prattville in 2006).
 During Propst's tenure, Hoover was repeatedly ranked in the nation's top-25 polls, finishing as the #16 team in the nation in 2003, #4 in the nation in 2004, #8 in the nation in 2005, and ranked #1 entering the 2006 season by Sports Illustrated, USA Today and the National Prep Football Poll.
 Propst's base salary at Hoover was $100,678.